 You are about to become a hero to your community.
 By starting a nonprofit, you are acting on your dream of making a difference but starting a nonprofit organization can be a serious and confusing undertaking.
+Wouldn’t it be great if there was an easy-to-follow checklist for starting a nonprofit?
+We think so!
+In addition to our state-specific guides to starting a nonprofit, the following checklist aims to give you an overview of everything you need to consider as you begin this exciting journey.

-Checklist for Starting a Nonprofit Organization:
+Checklist for Starting a Nonprofit Organization

 1. Define who you are